 What is the September Spike?

-Every year, around the third week of September, there is an increase in asthma attacks in Ontario students.
+Every year, around the third week of September, there is an increase in asthma attacks in Canadian students.
 It is known as the “September Spike” since there is an increase in visits to emergency departments and doctors’ offices in the weeks after the start of the school year.
-For the one in five Ontario students who have asthma, it is recommended to take extra care at this time of year to reduce their risks.
+For students who have asthma, it is recommended to take extra care at this time of year to reduce their risks.

 Why does the September Spike happen?